-People in the urban areas who visit super markets get chance to taste this wonderful fruit.
-On tasting the juicy flesh inside the purple fruit may make people think “why I was not aware of this fruit before”.
-Impact of this fruit is slowly finding ground in the urban areas of the states of Kerala and Karnataka.
-Farmers in some parts of Kerala and Karnataka have already tried this crop successfully in coconut garden as companion crop to coconut.
-In Sri Lanka, it is recommended as a semi perennial inter crop in coconut garden.
+People in the urban areas who visit supermarkets get a chance to taste this wonderful fruit.
+On tasting, the juicy flesh inside the purple fruit may make people think “why I was not aware of this fruit before”.
+The impact of this fruit is slowly finding ground in the urban areas of the states of Kerala and Karnataka.
+Farmers in some parts of Kerala and Karnataka have already tried this crop successfully in coconut gardens as a companion crops to coconut.
+In Sri Lanka, it is recommended as a semi-perennial intercrop in coconut garden.

-Spacing recommended for planting Passion Fruit as an inter crop in coconut garden by Sri Lankan Coconut Cultivation Board is 6 feet x 6 feet in the middle of two rows of coconut planted at a spacing 25 feet x 25 feet.
+Spacing recommended for planting Passion Fruit as an intercrop in coconut garden by Sri Lankan Coconut Cultivation Board is 6 feet x 6 feet in the middle of two rows of coconut planted at spacing 25 feet x 25 feet.

-In one acre coconut plantation, planted at a spacing of 25 feet x 25 feet, 400 passion fruit plants can be planted at spacing of 6 feet x 6 feet.
+In one-acre coconut plantation, planted at a spacing of 25 feet x 25 feet, 400 passion fruit plants can be planted at a spacing of 6 feet x 6 feet.

-Passion fruit vines start fruiting after 10 months of planting and fruit bearing reaches optimum after 15 – 18 months.
+Passion fruit vines start fruiting after 10 months of planting and fruit-bearing reaches optimum after 15 – 18 months.
 It takes about 80-90 days for the fruit to mature.
-The fruit yield depends on the variety and weather condition.
+The fruit yield depends on the variety and weather conditions.
 The average yield is 10 tonnes per hectare in the case of yellow/purple.
-In the hybrid variety the yield would be high and is about 18 – 20 tonnes per hectare).
-In general the average yield is 8 – 9 tonnes (200 – 250 fruit) in a vine in a year.
+In the hybrid variety, the yield would be high and is about 18 – 20 tonnes per hectare).
+In general, the average yield is 8 – 9 tonnes (200 – 250 fruit) in a vine in a year.
 The present retail price in supermarkets for passion fruit in Kerala is Rs.
 220 per kg.
 If the farmer gets a farm gate price of Rs.
-40/kg the total income by sale of passion fruit from one acre coconut garden would be Rs.
+40/kg the total income by the sale of passion fruit from one-acre coconut garden would be Rs.
 1,60,000.
-Considering the low cost production of high income passion fruit, it is ideal to cultivate in coconut holdings for increasing the income from the holdings and to provide a healthy delicious fruit to the society.
+Considering the low-cost production of high-income passion fruit, it is ideal to cultivate in coconut holdings for increasing the income from the holdings and to provide a healthy delicious fruit to society.